-Client Spotlight with Jim Flanagan
+Client Spotlight: Jim Flanagan

-Today’s Client Spotlight: Jim Flanagan
+Name: Jim Flanagan

 Career: Facilitator of Change and Opportunity at Coldwell Banker Flanagan Realty

 Coaching: Group coaching with Coaches Marc and Mike, and Men’s Leadership Group Coaching with Coach Kim

 Why did you decide to pursue coaching with Frame of Mind Coaching?

 Frame of Mind Coaching kept popping up everywhere for me.
 I kept coming across Kim’s articles and I was drawn to her method of coaching.
 One day, at a business meeting, I met another Coldwell Banker manager who talked very positively about his Frame of Mind Coaching experience.
 Once a peer of mine had recommended it, my ears perked up.
 That was the tipping point for me.

 What were you hoping to take away from coaching?

 At that stage in my life, I was looking for an answer to a question I didn’t know I had.
 It was 2008 and the real estate market was going off a cliff and so was my marriage.
 I thought that if I could fix the real estate market, I could fix everything.

 I went into coaching thinking I was going to learn how to fix my real estate business, and it turned out that I learned how to fix myself.
 The problem was, I was trying to fix the problem from the outside-in instead of the inside-out.